Moths of North Carolina

 Habitats and Life History

-Larval Host Plants: Larvae feed on fir, eastern hemlock, eastern larch, spruces, and rarely other conifers (Maier et al., 2011) - View
+Larval Host Plants: Larvae feed on fir (Abies), Eastern Hemlock (Tsuga canadensis), larch (Larix), spruce (Picea), and rarely other conifers (Maier et al., 2011).
+We do not have any feeding records in North Carolina. - View

 Wikipedia